Sign In . Don't have a World Wisdom ID? Sign Up

 It was also during this period that Michon obtained a PhD in Islamic studies at Paris University (Sorbonne).
 His thesis was on the life and works of a scholar and spiritual guide of great renown from the north of Morocco, Shaykh Ahmad Ibn ‘Ajībah al-Hasanī (1747-1809), whose Autobiography (Fahrasa) and Glossary of Technical Terms of Sufism (Mi‘raj al-tashawwuf ilā haqā’iq al-tasawwuf) Michon translated from Arabic into French (1982; 1974 and 1990).
 Michon’s French translation of the Fahrasa of Ibn ‘Ajībah has been translated into English by David Streight (1999).

 From 1972 to 1980, Dr. Michon was Chief Technical Adviser to a series of joint programs of UNESCO, the UN Development Program, and the Moroccan government, to be carried out in Morocco.
 These programs were for the preservation of traditional arts and crafts, and included the establishment of a broad survey of cultural property, covering inventories of national monuments and sites, museum holdings, and folk arts and traditions.
-His mission coincided in time with one entrusted to Titus Burckhardt for the
+His mission coincided in time with one entrusted to Titus Burckhardt for the preservation of the old city of Fez, which explains why Michon was invited by the Temenos Academy to share with the public both his personal memories and some documentation as a tribute to Burckhardt’s unique personality and long and close relationship with Morocco.

-In addition to all these studies and activities, Dr. Michon has continued to work out in the field: in Morocco, on a UNESCO project for the creation of a school of traditional arts and crafts in Fez, on the preparation and publication of the Directory of Moroccan Handicrafts, on the creation of CERKAS (Center for the Rehabilitation of Southern Kasbas) in Ouarzazate, and on proposals for the rehabilitation of Ksar Aït Ben Haddou (entered on the World Heritage List in 1986); in Oman, on the restoration of the citadel of Bahla; in Bahrain, on the inventory of historical sites; and in Uzbekistan, on the evaluation of the state of conservation of historical sites in Itchan Kala, Bukhara, Samarkand, and Shahrisabz.
+In addition to all these studies and activities, Dr. Michon also continued to work out in the field: in Morocco, on a UNESCO project for the creation of a school of traditional arts and crafts in Fez, on the preparation and publication of the Directory of Moroccan Handicrafts, on the creation of CERKAS (Center for the Rehabilitation of Southern Kasbas) in Ouarzazate, and on proposals for the rehabilitation of Ksar Aït Ben Haddou (entered on the World Heritage List in 1986); in Oman, on the restoration of the citadel of Bahla; in Bahrain, on the inventory of historical sites; and in Uzbekistan, on the evaluation of the state of conservation of historical sites in Itchan Kala, Bukhara, Samarkand, and Shahrisabz.

-From Jean-Louis Michon, Introduction to Traditional Islam, Illustrated: Foundations, Art, and Spirituality (Bloomington, IN: World Wisdom, 2008), p.
+Adapted from Jean-Louis Michon, Introduction to Traditional Islam, Illustrated: Foundations, Art, and Spirituality (Bloomington, IN: World Wisdom, 2008), p.
 155.

 Books/DVDs containing the work of Jean-Louis Michon